gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Known issues

 Known issues are problems that were discovered post release that are directly related to changes made in this release.

-## Upgrade Instructions

-Switch your build to use Gradle 5.1 by updating your wrapper properties:

-`./gradlew wrapper --gradle-version=5.1`

-Standalone downloads are available at [gradle.org/releases](https://gradle.org/releases).

 ## Reporting Problems